kapil93/kapil93.github.io/_projects/2017-09-01-timex-blink.markdown

 ------------

 ### Overview
-A companion cross-platform mobile app for [Timex | Blink fitness band](http://store.blink.watch/collections/timex-blink/) which processes and presents the data collected from the band and controls its functionalities via BLE.
+A companion cross-platform mobile app for the [Timex | Blink fitness band](http://store.blink.watch/collections/timex-blink/) which processes and presents the data collected from the band and controls its functionalities via BLE.

 <br>

-### Challenges We faced
 This project was built using React-Native.
 One of my colleagues, with Web Frontend experience, and I were tasked to build this app from scratch and neither of us had any prior knowledge about React-Native.

 Efficient Database Syncing between the phone and the band was implemented which transferred only unsynced data effectively through BLE.